 - Hybrid ARMs start with an initial fixed-rate greater than 5 years (commonly 7 or 10 years) and usually become a traditional one-year ARM for the remainder of amortization period - The ARM index must be beyond the control of the lender, easily verifiable by the borrower, and published on a regular basis.
-These may include the 1-year Constant Maturity Treasury (CMT) securities and the 12 Month Treasury Average (MTA); the 11th District Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR) index - The Fully Indexed Accrual Rate (FIAR) is the index value plus maximum margin applied during the life of the loan - Payment increases are limited to the greater of 15% of the payment or a 2% interest rate change annually and 6% over the initial payment rate during the life of the loan - ARMs with 1st change periods 5 years and over will get Fixed-Rate premiums - Qualifying Rates: - o ARMs with 7 and 10 year terms qualify at the greater of the fully indexed rate or the note rate - o ARMs 1 to 5 years qualify using the greater of the fully indexed rate or the note rate + 2%
+These may include the 1-year Constant Maturity Treasury (CMT) securities and the 12 Month Treasury Average (MTA); the 11th District Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR) index - The Fully Indexed Accrual Rate (FIAR) is the index value plus maximum margin applied during the life of the loan - Initial/annual payment increases are limited to a 2% interest rate change (for ARMS with a fixed period < 5 years) and 5% interest rate change (for ARMs with a fixed period ≥ 5 years), whichever is greater.
+A maximum six percentage point (6%) increase over the initial payment rate during the life of the loan is allowed. - ARMs with 1st change periods 5 years and over will get Fixed-Rate premiums - Qualifying Rates: - o ARMs with 7 and 10 year terms qualify at the greater of the fully indexed rate or the note rate - o ARMs 1 to 5 years qualify using the greater of the fully indexed rate or the note rate + 2%